AninditaBasu/indica/topics/how_to_dialogues.md

 ---
 title: Finding conversations in the Rig Veda
-description: Read the dialogues after querying the API for hymns that are conversations.
+description: Read the dialogues, monologues, and soliloquies after querying the API for hymns that are conversations, whether with one's own self or with some other being.
-summary: Tutorial for finding instances of beings, whether human or divine or animal, talking with each other in the Rig Veda.
+summary: Tutorial for finding instances of beings, whether human or divine or animal, talking to themselves or with each other in the Rig Veda.

 version: v3
 status: stable